 5. Age Discounts

-Means tested student fees is a type of price discrimination.
+Means-tested student fees are a type of price discrimination.
 If you can prove you have low income, the university may offer lower tuition fees.
-This is a rare example, of pricing being determined by income, usually it is considered too difficult.
+This is a rare example, of pricing being determined by income; usually, it is considered too difficult.

 7. Resident parking charges